 Raised by her grandparents, Inara returns to her grandmother’s motherland, Latvia.
 Desiring to know more about Livija’s life as a refugee, Inara seeks answers from her aunt, Asuma’s, stories.

-As Hitler and Stalin had fought for control over Latvia, Asuma and most of the family became exiles of Siberia.
+As Hitler and Stalin fought for control over Latvia, Asuma and most of the family became exiles of Siberia.
 The sisters never knew if the other was alive until 50 years later.

-Find your copy of Among The Living And The Dead: Amazon
+Read Among The Living And The Dead: Amazon | Goodreads

-Baltic Books: Books Set in Estonia
+Books Set In Estonia

-The Caveman Chronicle by Mikhel Mutt
+The Caveman Chronicle by Mihkel Mutt

 On the fringes of independence from the Soviets, an eccentric and lost group of artists, writers, and politicians gather at the elite Cave for drinks and conversation.